demis001/temposeqcount/README.rst

 Licenses
 ========

-The code that makes raslpipe is licensed under the GPL license.
+The code that makes temposeqcount is licensed under the GPL license.
 Feel free to use it in your free software/open-source.

 Issues